SHervoe-Hansen/PEO_solubility_in_urea/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

-# Electronic Notebook: Rigorous Thermodynamic Decomposition of Urea's Effects on the Solubility of Polyethylene Glycol
+# Electronic Notebook: Thermodynamics of Urea's Effects on the Solubility of Polyethylene Glycol

 This is supporting information for the scientific manuscript by _Hervø-Hansen et al._ (_Journal_, 2024, doi: [xx.xxxxxx/xxxxxxxxxx](https://hervoe.dk)) on the solvation free energy of PEG in urea solutions using the energy-representation theory of solvation in combination with all-atom simulations.
 All figures within the analysis are publication ready and can be reproduced by running the provided Jupyter notebooks (`.ipynb`).